 Ian Darling is an award-winning documentary filmmaker.
-He is Executive Chair of Shark Island Institute in Sydney.
+He is Executive Director of Shark Island Institute in Sydney.

-His Director and Producer credits include Paul Kelly – Stories of Me, The Oasis, Suzy & the Simple Man, In the Company of Actors, Alone Across Australia, Woodstock for Capitalists, Polly & Me, and The Soldier.
-He was an Executive Producer of Allen V. Farrow, Paper and Glue, On The Record, 2040, The Fourth Estate, The Bleeding Edge, Unrest, Inventing Tomorrow and How to Change the World.
+His Director and Producer credits include The Final Quarter, Paul Kelly – Stories of Me, The Oasis, Suzy & the Simple Man, In the Company of Actors, Alone Across Australia, Woodstock for Capitalists and Polly & Me.
+He is an Executive Producer of Allen V. Farrow, Paper and Glue, On The Record, 2040, The Fourth Estate, The Bleeding Edge, Unrest, Inventing Tomorrow and How to Change the World.

-He was Founder and Moderator of Good Pitch Australia, and has worked with 19 social impact documentaries and outreach campaigns, with films including The Hunting Ground, That Sugar Film, Gayby Baby, Prison Songs, Frackman, Zach’s Ceremony, The Opposition, Ghosthunter, Whiteley, In My Blood it Runs, The Leadership and BLUE.
+He was Founder of Good Pitch Australia, helping to create 19 social impact documentaries and outreach campaigns, including 2040, The Hunting Ground, That Sugar Film, Gayby Baby, Prison Songs, Frackman, Zach’s Ceremony, The Opposition, Ghosthunter, Whiteley, In My Blood it Runs, The Leadership and BLUE.

 Ian Darling has been Chair of The Caledonia Foundation since 2001.
 He was Founder (and former Chair) of Documentary Australia Foundation, and is a Member of the Impact Partners Advisory Board in New York.
 He recently created VoxDocs (Short films.
 Big ideas) in partnership with Sydney Morning Herald and The Age.

 He received the Byron Kennedy Award for innovation and the relentless pursuit of excellence at the 2018 AACTA Awards.
-Ian received the AFI/AACTA Award for Best Direction in a Documentary for The Oasis, is a Walkley Awards Finalist (twice), twice a winner of the Film Critics Award, and nominated for numerous Australian Directors Guild, AFI, Film Critics and IF awards.
+Ian received the AFI/AACTA Award for Best Direction in a Documentary, has been a Walkley Awards Finalist (twice), twice a winner of the Film Critics Award, and nominated for numerous Australian Directors Guild, AFI/AACTA, and IF awards.

 He was named Australia’s Leading Philanthropist by Philanthropy Australia in 2017.
 He is a recipient of the Creative Partnerships Australia Business Leadership Award, and his homeless film project The Oasis was named one of ‘Australia’s Top 50 Philanthropic Gifts of All Time.’